 “By reselling it, Ankara has the opportunity to earn extra income and continue to bomb the Kurds, saying its bombing radicals,” he said.

-Posted by GPD on November 25, 2015, With 20090 Reads Filed under World.
+Posted by GPD on November 25, 2015, With 21013 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.